alexandrucristea15/ExpenseTracker/README.md

 I used this project to develope my React.js basics

-Working with state and props as this are 2 of the core concepts of react Working with date formats for the expenses date component
+Working with state and props as this are 2 of the core concepts of react.
+Working with date formats for the expenses date component
 ![image](https://user-images.githubusercontent.com/80704302/205447859-db45b1d2-f0b3-4054-85bc-43a71bfc7726.png)